Work and Poverty Alleviation

 How You Can Get Involved

 Wondering how you can be involved in helping people in your community find and keep meaningful work?
-Sign up for our free Intro to Work Life course where we walk you through the process of starting a jobs readiness program in your church or nonprofit.
+Learn more about Work Life and book a free consultation call with a staff member to discuss whether starting a jobs readiness program is the right step for your church or nonprofit.

 - John Helliwell, Richard Layard, and Jeffrey Sachs, editors, The World Happiness Report 2017 (New York: Sustainable Development Solutions Network, 2017), 146.
 See also A.E.
 Clark, “Work, Jobs and Well-Being Across the Millenium” in International Differences in Well-Being, Ed Diener, John Helliwell, and Daniel Kahneman, eds.
 (Oxford: Oxford University Press, 2010)..